 The only issue is, when I got home, I noticed what you see above.
 The cheese was in front of the Sharp White Cheddar display, as far as I can remember, but the label says Medium Cheddar.
 In my opinion, that is a big difference as I enjoy a a sharper cheddar, one with a little more bite.
 Regardless of what it was exactly, it was delicious and did have a creamy flavor with a little bit of a bite.
 I love Tillamook cheese so I am not disappointed by the confusion, just a little curious as to which type of white cheddar I actually purchased.

-This was a quick sandwich, something I wanted to create because I hadn’t posted a sandwich in a bit and had a few hours to spare.
-Therefore, the interior of the sandwich was not too elaborate or fancy.
+This was a quick grilled cheese, something I wanted to create because I hadn’t posted a grilled cheese in a bit and had a few hours to spare.
+Therefore, the interior of the grilled cheese was not too elaborate or fancy.
 The bread was fresh rye from the market down the street.
 I walked around Earth Fare trying to find something different to put inside my grilled cheese but I decided on crushed red peppers.
 And it was a very good choice.
-It had the great kick of the peppers and creaminess/bite of the Tillamook cheddar.
+It had the great kick of the peppers and creaminess/bite of the Tillamook White Cheddar.